 “I wanted to look at the chart and run my numbers again.”

 “Alright.
-We should put someone on radar, I don’t want any Authority craft sneaking up on us.”
+We should put someone on radar; I don’t want any Authority craft sneaking up on us.”

 “Put Gregory or Bastian on it.”

 “Yeah.
 Alright, I’ll get Bastian in here.
 Better than fucking nobody.”